Zeklandia/dynamic-motd/README.md

  - Home directory path
  - Weather

-I will be working to move this from a shell script to a C program and add it to the Ubuntu repositories.
+I will be working to move this from a shell script to a Java or C program and add it to the Ubuntu repositories if I can.